MichaelCade/90DaysOfDevOps/Days/day34.md

 ![](Images/Day34_Cloud26.png)

 - Task 5: Create and configure an Azure Files shares

-On the run command this would not work with michael.cade@90DaysOfDevOps.com so I used my elevated account.
+On the run command, this would not work with michael.cade@90DaysOfDevOps.com so I used my elevated account.

 ![](Images/Day34_Cloud27.png)
 ![](Images/Day34_Cloud28.png)
 ![](Images/Day34_Cloud29.png)

 - Task 6: Manage network access for Azure Storage